stereokai/amok/readme.markdown

 remote debugging interface.

-Given a script as the entry point, it will start a zero configuration http development server with a default overridable generated index.html, which may be configured to incrementally watch and compile the scripts through preprocessors, compilers and bundlers such as typescript, coffeescript, browserify, webpack and babel.
+Given a script as the entry point, it will start a zero configuration http development server with a default overridable generated index.html.
+The server may be configured to incrementally watch and compile the scripts through preprocessors, compilers and bundlers.
+Such as typescript, coffeescript, browserify, webpack and babel.

 Alternatively a url may be specified as the entry point, in which case